-KAVHA World Heritage site & Kingston Museums.
+KAVHA World Heritage site & Kingston Museums

 Here’s a taste of the local language:

 |Si Yorlye Morla

 Norfolk Island Botanic Gardens

-Norfolk has approximately 1,600 citizens with roughly equal numbers of Pitcairn descendants, Australians and New Zealanders.
+Norfolk has approximately 1,800 citizens with roughly equal numbers of Pitcairn descendants, Australians and New Zealanders.

 Shopping and Island Markets

-Usual shopping hours are 9 am – 5 pm.
+Burnt Pine is home to Norfolk’s shopping centre where usual shopping hours are 9am – 5pm.
 Some shops are closed all day Sundays, and on Wednesday and Saturday afternoons.
-Supermarkets opens 7 days: Foodland Supermarket closes at 6pm, P & R groceries closes at 9pm and Paw Paws mini mart closes at 9pm.
-The island markets are held every Sunday morning and offers local souvenirs, art and craft and home made cooking.
-The Farmers markets are held every Saturday morning and offer seasonal fruit and vegetables.
+Supermarkets are open 7 days: Foodland Supermarket closes at 6pm, P & R groceries and Paw Paws mini mart both close at 9pm.
+The island markets are held every Sunday morning from 8:30am – 11am.
+It offers local souvenirs, art and craft and home made cooking.
+The Farmers markets are held every Saturday morning from 7:30am – 10:30am and offer seasonal fruit and vegetables.
 Both markets are held in the Bicentennial Complex near the Visitors Information Centre.